infrablocks/terraform-aws-base-networking/README.md

 The network consists of:
 * Public and private subnets for each supplied availability zone
-* A NAT gateway for outbound Internet connectivity
+* A NAT gateway for each supplied availability zone for outbound Internet connectivity
 * Routes from the public subnets to the Internet gateway
 * Routes from the private subnets to the NAT
 * Standard tags for all resources